Swhy-lab/PassBag/README.md

-# Usely Settings for Spring Legacy Project
+# Useful settings for Spring legacy project

 ## What is this
 Added useful libraries and settings to the Spring Legacy project.